cowprotocol/services/database/README.md

     Values:
     - `surplus`: The fee is based on the surplus achieved in the trade.
     - `volume`: The fee is based on the volume of the order.
+    - `priceimprovement`: The fee is based on the difference of the order's execution price and the top quote.

 ### presignature\_events